gabrielcancel/google-data-analyst-case-study/README.md

 ## Prepare

-During the prepare step, we downloaded need to download data and storing it.
-The data is split into 12 zip files containing each a dataset corresponding to one month.
-I downloaded the last 12 months zip files and extract them into one folder.
-We don't need to extract the data because the files format is csv.
+During the prepare step, we need to download the data and store it.
+The data is split into 12 zip files, each containing a dataset corresponding to one month.
+I downloaded the last 12 months zip files and extracted them into one folder.
+We don't need to convert the data because the files format is csv.

 ## Process

-During the process phase, I first started doing it on RStudio but after several latency phases I decided to do it with Python on Jupiter NoteBook.
+I first started doing the process phase on RStudio but after several latency issues, I decided to use Python with Jupiter NoteBook.

 ### Packages import